Skip to content

 The Spice Islands of Indonesia, which include the Banda Islands and Ternate and Tidore in Maluku, are home to cloves, nutmeg and mace.
 These remote islands became the centre of a lucrative international trade in these spices.
 They formed a magnet for explorers and traders who recognised the nutritious and medicinal powers of these simple foods.
 The pursuit of these commodities evoked curiosity, excitement and greed, changing the course of world geopolitics and shaping regional and world cuisine today.

-They will swap anecdotes and share their respective journeys in raising interest in the ancient spice trade routes and the many connections that resulted in the shaping of modern food culture in Indonesia and worldwide.
+They swapped anecdotes and share their respective journeys in raising interest in the ancient spice trade routes and the many connections that resulted in the shaping of modern food culture in Indonesia and worldwide.
 These humble spices connect us all through food!

 Extended biographies of the three speakers are below.

-This presentation will be followed at 7.45 pm by a special 3-course dinner designed by Petty Elliot at a cost @ £25 per person including wine.
+This presentation was followed at 7.45 pm by a special 3-course dinner designed by Petty Elliot at a cost @ £25 per person including wine.

 Menu